dotnet/android/Documentation/workflow/UnitTests.md

 screenshots if a test fails.

-Writing a test uses [`Xamarin.ProjectTools`](../../src/Xamarin.Android.Build.Tasks/Tests/Xamarin.ProjectTools/), which exposes a way to programmatically generating `.csproj` files as well as other application based source code.
+Writing a test uses [`Xamarin.ProjectTools`](../../src/Xamarin.Android.Build.Tasks/Tests/Xamarin.ProjectTools/), which exposes a way to programmatically generate `.csproj` files as well as other application based source code.
 This saves us from having to have 1000's of `csproj` files all over the repo.